Jade Lally: Career

 Born in Tooting, Lally grew up on Phipps Bridge Estate and attended Bishopsford Community High School.
 Lally began athletics as a high jumper.
 This began her interest in the sport and led to her joining her first club, Hercules Wimbledon AC, where she took up discus throwing.
 At the English Schools' Athletics Championships, she finished sixth in 2004, and seventh in 2005, before going on to win the 2006 AAA Junior Championships title, with a distance of 46.60.

 Lally won a bronze medal at the 2009 European U23 Championships in the discus throw, with a throw of 54.44 metres.
-She won the 2010 British Championships. went on to represent England at that years Commonwealth Games, where she finished sixth in the discus throw.
+She won the 2010 British Championships and went on to represent England at that year's Commonwealth Games, where she finished sixth in the discus throw.
 In 2011, she won both the British and English Championships.

-Lally retained her English in 2012, and went on to compete at that years European Championships, being knocked out in the discus throw competition in qualifying after her second-worst performance of the year, finishing 22nd.
+Lally retained her English Championships title in 2012, and went on to compete at that year's European Championships, being knocked out in the discus throw competition in qualifying after her second-worst performance of the year, finishing 22nd.
 This was her first senior British international competition.
 She was overlooked for selection to go to what would have been a home Olympics despite achieving two B standard qualifying marks and finishing in the top two at the British Championships.

 At the European Team Championships, Lally finished sixth in 2013, and eighth in 2014. before going on to win a bronze medal at the 2014 Commonwealth Games in Glasgow in the discus throw, with a throw of 60.48 metres.

-After winning her fourth British and English Championship titles in 2015, Lally broke the English discus record with a throw of 64.22 metres at the Auckland Track Challenge on 25 February 2016, then improved it to 65.10 metres at the New South Wales Championships on 27 February 2016.
+After winning her fourth British and English Championship title in 2015, Lally broke the English discus record with a throw of 64.22 metres at the Auckland Track Challenge on 25 February 2016, then improved it to 65.10 metres at the New South Wales Championships on 27 February 2016.
 This performance ranks her second on the British all-time list behind Scotland's Meg Ritchie.
-She also holds the British indoor discus throw record holder, with a mark of 58.97 metres from the World Indoor Throws in Vaxjo, Sweden in 2013. and holds two club records in Under 23 and Senior discus at Shaftesbury Barnet Harriers.
+She also holds the British indoor discus throw record, with a mark of 58.97 metres from the World Indoor Throws in Vaxjo, Sweden in 2013. and holds two club records in Under 23 and Senior discus at Shaftesbury Barnet Harriers.

 Personal life

-Lally was expecting her first child, due in August 2019.
 In April 2019 she spoke about her pregnancy as an athlete.
+Her daughter was born in July 2019.